isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-    As of Kea 2.7.9, control sockets may reside in the directory determined during compilation as ``"[kea-install-dir]/var/run/kea"``.
+    As of Kea 2.7.9, control sockets may only reside in the directory determined during compilation as ``"[kea-install-dir]/var/run/kea"``.
 This
     path may be overridden at startup by setting the environment variable ``KEA_CONTROL_SOCKET_DIR`` to the desired path.
 If a path other than